Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \section{Transient Control}

 Under the long-run average cost objective, any policy that eventually enforces an optimal fixed return probability is optimal, even though it may be ``wasteful" in the initial transient period.
 In particular, starting from an initial state far from the equilibrium, we may incur significant holding costs in the queue, which are ignored under a fixed optimal long-run average policy.
-In this section, we obtain policies that \emph{also} minimize the transient cost incurred before reaching the equilibrium.
+In this section, we investigate policies that \emph{also} account for the initial transient costs.

 We begin by formulating the transient control problem and presenting some preliminary results in Section \ref{subsec:formulation}.
 We next investigate the structure of optimal transient policies starting with a non-empty queue in Section \ref{subsec:nonempty} and starting with an empty queue in Section \ref{subsec:empty}.
 Finally, we illustrate the results using numerical examples in Section \ref{subsec:examples}.